An involuntary movement

 - brain injury

 - untreated syphilis

-- thyroid disease
+- thyroid diseases

-Make an appointment with a doctor if you or your child
+Make an appointment with your doctor if you or your child

 medical interview.
 This will go over personal and family medical history,

 Other questions may include:

 - When and how did the movements start?